stephtowch/stephtowch.github.io/content/post/2025-04-P2/index.md

 ### *“It was never the plan.
 But here I am, doing a PhD.”*

-If you’ve taken a similar unexpected path—or are starting to wonder if research might be for you—I’d love to hear your story too.
+If you’ve taken a similar unexpected path, or are starting to wonder if research might be for you, I’d love to hear your story too.

 Follow me on **[LinkedIn](https://www.linkedin.com/in/stephanie-towch-4b2549206)** for updates on my research and reflections from the PhD life.